Building Community, Connections, Relationships in the New School Year with SEL-Focused Yoga and Mindful Practices

 - How to implement these practices into distance learning and modified on-campus learning environments

-- Q&A with Megan and Harmony to answer all of your questions about sharing SEL-based yoga and mindfulness practices with your students
+- Q&A with Megan and Harmony to dive into how to share SEL-based yoga and mindfulness practices with your students

 Tools for Teaching & Learning

 You'll receive the following transformative tools for teaching and learning for this workshop:Lifetime access to recording

 - Downloadable toolkit with step-by-step instructions and photos: Building Community, Connections, Relationships with SEL-Focused Yoga and Mindful Practices in The New School Year

 - Extended Q&A: all questions submitted during the live session will be thoughtfully answered and written responses will be made available after the live workshop.
 Click here to view a sample.

 - Certificate of Completion that may count towards teacher professional development hours

 Megan McWilliams is a full-time social worker in Austin, TX.
 Megan has spent her career in the education system providing individual, group, and family therapy in schools.
 She received a dual Master’s degree in Social Work and Public Health from Tulane University where she developed a passion for the mind-body connection.
 As a Certified 200 hour Yoga Teacher, she hopes to bring the many benefits of yoga to her students, schools, and families.